sindresorhus/electron-util/readme.md

 On macOS, the `icon`, `text`, `title`, and `website` options are ignored.
 For `icon`, it already defaults to the app icon.
 For `title`, you don't need it as the native about window doesn't have a title.

-On Linux, the `text` option is ignored.

-*It will show `Electron` as the app name until you build your app for production.*

 <img src="media/screenshot-about-window-linux.png" width="405" height="289" alt="The about window on Ubuntu">

 ```js